Erika Hansen

+Pan Pacifics

 Hansen won a gold medal in the 400-meter individual medley at the 1985 Pan Pacific Swimming Championships.
 She also received a silver medal for her second-place finish in the 200-meter butterfly, and a bronze medal for her third-place performance in the 200-meter individual medley.

+College swimming

 She first attended the University of Georgia, but transferred to the University of Texas and swam for the Texas Longhorns swimming and diving team.

+Olympics

 At the 1988 Olympics in Seoul, South Korea, she competed in the B Final of the women's 400-meter individual medley and finished in eleventh place overall with a time of 4:51.03.
 Four years later at the 1992 Olympics in Barcelona, Spain, she swam in the event final of the women's 400-meter freestyle and finished in fourth place with a time of 4:11.50.
 Hansen advanced to the final of the women's 800-meter freestyle, and recorded a time of 8:39.25 in a seventh-place performance.
 She also competed in the B Final of the women's 400-meter individual medley and finished tenth overall with a time of 4:48.37.

+Coaching

 Hansen has served as an assistant coach for the Florida Gators, USC Trojans, Maryland Terrapins, and UCLA Bruins women's swimming teams.